getgauge-examples/gauge-example-ruby/README.md

 - [Capypage](https://github.com/TWChennai/capypage), that gives you neat helpers to define your Page Objects.
 - Capybara, as a dependency of Capypage
 - Test::Unit for assertions
+- Snap CI has been setup to run the Gauge Specs from this project.

 # Concepts covered